 4 positions start on a rolling basis according to applicants’ availability.
 Applications are accepted year-round within 2 months of proposed start.
 For Internship, a 3-6 month commitment is required.
 Skills/experience desired: Outdoor work experience.
 Ability and willingness to perform demanding physical labor.
 Driver’s license and clean record required.
 Ability and willingness to work alone and/or others.
 Facility with hand tools, basic carpentry, and gardening skills a plus.

 Full board is provided.
-All meals are organic and from the farm when available: veggies, meat, eggs, milk, yogurt, honey, fruit, etc. Accommodation (room) on-farm for Seasonal Interns is provided as space is available.
-Interns may live off-farm.
+All meals are organic and from the farm when available: veggies, meat, eggs, milk, yogurt, honey, fruit, etc. Cooking and amazing meals are a big part of the experience.
+Accommodation (room) on-farm for Seasonal Interns is provided as space is available.
+(Interns may live off-farm.)